Patrick Lenihan: Politics

+In the mid-1930s, Lenihan was a member of the executive of the Social Credit Party of Ireland.

-He was elected as a Fianna Fáil TD at his first attempt, for the Longford–Westmeath constituency at the 1965 general election.
+Lenihan was elected as a Fianna Fáil TD at his first attempt, for the Longford–Westmeath constituency at the 1965 general election.
 He beat the long-serving Fine Gael TD Seán Mac Eoin in the famous "long count", by thirteen votes.
 His son Brian Lenihan had been elected in the neighbouring constituency of Roscommon in 1961, at the previous election.
 It was the first, and to date only, occasion of a child preceding his parent into the Dáil.
 Patrick Lenihan was re-elected to the Dáil at the 1969 general election and died suddenly in 1970.
 His seat was taken at the subsequent by-election by Fine Gael's Patrick Cooney who subsequently went on to serve as a Minister.

 Two of his children, Brian Lenihan Snr and Mary O'Rourke, served as Irish cabinet ministers.
 A third, Paddy, served as a member of Roscommon County Council; in the later stages of his career in the 1980s, he left Fianna Fáil to join Neil Blaney's Independent Fianna Fáil.
 Two of Patrick Lenihan's grandchildren, Brian Lenihan Jnr and Conor Lenihan, served as Minister for Finance and Minister of State respectively in the government of Brian Cowen.
 Conor Lenihan and Mary O'Rourke lost their seats at the 2011 general election.
 Brian Lenihan Jnr was re-elected but died in June 2011, ending the Lenihans' fifty years of continuous service in the Oireachtas.

 Patrick Lenihan was the only member of his family to serve in the Dáil who was not appointed a Minister at some stage in his career.